rudrajit15/rudrajit15.github.io/_pages/about.md

 I'm a first year PhD student in the Computer Science Department of UT Austin.
 I'm fortunate to be advised by Prof. Inderjit Dhillon and co-advised by Prof. Sujay Sanghavi.
 My main research interest is the design of efficient and provable machine learning and deep learning algorithms.

 Previously, I was a dual degree (combined bachelor's and master's degree) student in the Department of Electrical Engineering, Indian Institute of Technology (IIT) Bombay.
-At IIT Bombay, I've worked under the guidance of Prof. Subhasis Chaudhuri on some theoretical/mathematical aspects of machine learning and deep learning for my final thesis.
+At IIT Bombay, I've worked under the guidance of Prof. Subhasis Chaudhuri on some theoretical aspects of machine learning and deep learning for my final thesis.
 I was awarded the Undergraduate Research Award (URA-03) for exceptional work in my final thesis.